rahulsm27/ETL_project/README.md

 # Docker commands
-docker pull python:3.10-slim # if image not available docker-compose build app docker container run data-preprocessing
+1. Pull base image(to be used if image not available) : docker pull python:3.10-slim # if image not available

-sudo docker-compose up -d
-sudo docker-compose exec app python ./src/main.py

-docker exec -it data-preprocessing-container bash tail -f /dev/null
+2. Build docker service : docker-compose build app

-docker run data-preprocessing
+3. Run the docker container locally : docker container run data-preprocessing